johnny-quesada-developer/react-native-global-state-hooks/README.md

 const MyComponent = () => {
   const [, , setCount] = useCounterContext();

-  // This component can access only the setter of the state,
+  // This component can access only the stateMutator of the state,
   // and won't re-render if the counter changes return (
     <button onClick={() => setCount((count) => count + 1)}>Increase</button>